Content created: 000524

 - While most philosophical tracts, including popular ones, use yīnyáng differentiation to speak of balance and alternation, and stress the necessity of one for another — night and day must alternate — there is also a line of logic by which yáng is superior to yīn — life is preferable to death.
 It is a traditional Chinese perspective that in general the stress on balance and alternation is associated with elite, educated, and reflective understanding of things, while the desire to maximize yáng and to make war against yīn is associated with vulgar and rustic understanding of things, but this much oversimplifies the situation, for context and object of discussion are much more important than education or social class in the way yīnyáng rhetoric is actually employed.

-- Yīnyáng thinking and reasoning are found in both Daoism and Confucianism, although appeal to it seems to be rather greater in Daoism, and the familiar yīnyáng symbol (the famous divided circle) is associated, especially in China, with Daoism.
+- Yīnyáng thinking and reasoning are found in both Daoism and Confucianism, although appeal to it seems to be rather greater in Daoism, and the familiar yīnyáng symbol (the famous divided circle shown at the right) is associated, especially in China, with Daoism.